onap/dcaegen2/docs/sections/sdk/architecture.rst

 ConfigBindingService Client
 +++++++++++++++++++++++++++
-    Thin client wrapper to invoke CBS api to fetch configuration based on exposed properties during deployment.
+    Thin client wrapper to fetch configuration based on exposed properties during deployment from the file on a configMap/volume or from CBS api if configMap/volume not exist.
 Provides option to periodically query and capture new configuration changes if any should be returned to application.

 Crypt Password
 ++++++++++++++